chadhoang/ecs154a-SS1-2020/lab4/lab4.rst

 If anything above is confusing, look at the lecture notes on adders, or ask on Canvas.

-Make sure that for the MOVSR instruction that you route the status properly.
+Make sure that for the MSW instruction that you route the status properly.
 Since the ALU is the only place that this data is available, the routing must be a part of the ALU.

+Note: When routing the status word to the output, the zero flag should be bit 0, the carry flag should be bit 1, and the overflow flag should be bit 2.
+All other bits must be set to zero.

 2. PC and RAM [35]